albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^

 Show or hide these navaids on the map.
 Navaids might be hidden on the map depending on zoom distance.

+Display and labels can be changed in options on the pages :ref:`options-map-display` and :ref:`options-map-labels`.

 .. note::